stla/rAmCharts4/cran-comments.md

 This is a resubmission.
 I fixed the title and I removed the LICENSE file, as requested by the CRAN team.
-I added copies of the license agreements of the components used by the package in README file.
+I added copies of the license agreements of the components used by the package in the README file.
 I did not change anything else.

 ## Test environments